Narrativa’s automated content and Google’s search algorithm

 By Sofía Sánchez González

-We’ve read a lot of news lately about how content generated by artificial intelligence might be penalized by Google’s algorithm.
+We’ve read a lot of news lately about how content generated by generative AI might be penalized by Google’s algorithm.
 This year, the California company released a guide warning that only “useful content” would benefit from its algorithm.
 They even went further and claimed that content generated by artificial intelligence violates the Google Webmaster Guidelines.

 This leads us to ask ourselves several questions.
 What is “useful content?”
 How can Google know that an article has been generated by artificial intelligence?
-What consequences does it have for the automated content produced by Narrativa?
+What consequences does it have for the automated content produced by Narrativa® Navigator?

 Luckily, we have the answers to these questions.